suyashmahar/ucsd-thesis.typ/ucsd_thesis.typ

   linebreak()
 }

 #let PreambleChapter(title) = context {
   heading(numbering: none)[#upper(title)]
 }

 #let ucsd_thesis(
+  // Subject of the thesis
   subject: "Computer Science",

+  // Author of the thesis
   author: "John/Jane Doe",

+  // Title of the thesis
   title: "My Little Thesis",

+  // Degree of the thesis
   degree: "Doctor of Philosophy",

+  // Committee members as dict in the order of appearance
+  // If a member is the chair, set chair to true
+  // Fields: title, name, chair
   committee: (
     (title: "Professor", name: "Jane Doe", chair: true), (title: "Professor", name: "John Doe", chair: false) ),

+  // Abstract of the thesis.
+Omitted if none
   abstract: none,

+  // Dedication of the thesis.
+Omitted if none
   dedication: none,

+  // Acknowledgement of the thesis.
+Omitted if none
   acknowledgement: none,

+  // Epigraph of the thesis.
+Omitted if none
   epigraph: none,

+  // List of abbreviations.
+Omitted if none
+  // The list will be sorted by the abbreviation.
+  //
+  // Example:
+  // (
+  //   "UCSD": "University of California San Diego",
+  //   "PhD": "Doctor of Philosophy"
+  // )
   abbrv: none,

+  // Vita of the author.
+Omitted if none
   vita: none,

+  // Publications of the author.
+Omitted if none
   publications: none,

+  // Introduction of the thesis.
+Omitted if none
   introduction: none,

-  doc,
+  // The main body of the thesis doc,
 ) = {
   set page(